 Daily Home Treatment

-Then, you will need to make it a habit to do the antifungal treatment at home daily.
+Then, you will need to make it a habit to do the fungal nail treatment at home daily.
 This includes spraying your feet to clear any tinea, applying an antifungal nail treatment to the affected nails, and spraying your shoes with an antifungal powder spray (we love Tinaderm for that) each time after use.

-Your treatment outcome is as much your podiatrist’s input as yours.
+Your fungal nail treatment outcome is as much your podiatrist’s input as yours.
 When your toenails are healthy and beautiful again, the credit belongs to yourself much more than us.
 And, we can’t wait to celebrate with you!

 So, here are the three things we think you should know about fungal toenail infection.
 Other than fungal toenails, warts are another common dermatological condition we see at the clinic.
 And, of course, heel pain is also under our department.